top of page

 • In March 2023, three things happened in one week.

-• Photographer Jeremy Cowart couldn't distinguish AI photos from real ones anymore.
-Levi's launched AI-generated models, which drew immediate backlash.
-Elon Musk and Steve Wozniak published an open letter calling for a pause in AI development.
+3. Elon Musk and Steve Wozniak published an open letter calling for a pause in AI development.

-• I saw the crisis coming: when anyone can generate professional work instantly, how do creators prove theirs is genuinely human?
-Copyright and detection tools don't solve this—only a clear, values-based standard can.
+I saw the crisis coming: When anyone can generate professional work instantly, how do creators prove theirs is genuinely human?

 Read our full story →